Eburonia/i-remember/README.md

 #### Wireframes
 Wireframes belonging to the website's project have been made in [Adobe XD](https://www.adobe.com/products/xd.html).
 PDF files of them can be found here:
-- Wireframes of the 'Index'Page - [link](assets/wireframes/wireframes-index.pdf)
+- Wireframes of the 'Index' Page - [link](assets/wireframes/wireframes-index.pdf)
 - Wireframes of the 'Practice' Page - [link](assets/wireframes/wireframes-practice.pdf)
 - Wireframes of the 'Editor' Page - [link](assets/wireframes/wireframes-editor.pdf)
 - Wireframes of the 'How to use' Page - [link](assets/wireframes/wireframes-how-to-use.pdf)